-PNEUMOCCOAL CONJUGATE (PCV): four doses required for children less than 5 years of age in early childhood programs early childhood programs.
-Total doses needed dependent on the age of the child when doses given.
+PNEUMOCOCCAL CONJUGATE (PCV): Four doses required for children less than 5 years of age in early childhood programs.
+Total doses needed depend on the age of the child when doses are given.

-HAEMOPHILUS INFLUENZAE TYPE B (HIB): three doses required for children less than 5 years of age in early childhood programs.
-Total doses needed for series completion is dependent on the type of vaccine and the age of the child when does given.
+HAEMOPHILUS INFLUENZAE TYPE B (HIB): Three doses required for children less than 5 years of age in early childhood programs.
+Total doses needed for series completion is dependent on the type of vaccine and the age of the child when doses are given.